-Keeping up the yard is a full time job, and most of us cannot afford gardeners.
+Keeping up the yard is a full-time job, and most of us cannot afford gardeners.
 Instead, we enlist our children in the process.
 Lucky them.
 And lucky us!

+Getting kids to help with yard work is usually easier than getting them to help with indoor chores.
 Kids love to be outside.
 They love to play in the dirt.
 They love anything to do with squirting water.

 Kids, especially boys, are born with a love of lawn mowers.
 They're big, they're noisy, they're dangerous - what more could a growing boy ask for?

-Therefore, it suits both parties if older kids do the mowing, as long as few safety precautions are observed.
+Therein lies the problem.
+Adults, especially moms, don't like lawn mowers for precisely the same reasons.
+Therefore, it suits both parties if older kids do the mowing, as long as a few safety precautions are observed.

-And parents should never take kids for joy rides on a riding mower.
+Or, for that matter, pruners and other sharp-edged garden tools.
+And parents should never take kids for joy rides on a lawnmower.
 It gives them precisely the wrong message.

 Mowers are not toys.
 Kids are apt to slip and fall under the blades.

-In fact, don't even let kids near when you're mowing because the mower could spit rocks out, or you could even accidentally back over them.
+Don't even let kids near when you're mowing because the mower could spit rocks out, or you could also accidentally back over them.
 Send the kids (and pets) inside while mowing.

+While you're mowing, set a safe example, and always wear long pants, sturdy shoes (not sandals), gloves, and goggles.
 Do not try to free objects that are stuck in the mower blade with your hand, even if the mower is turned off.
 There could be residual tension that will spin the blade once the object is removed.

-Some of the ways people grow such lush green carpets is with lots of fertilizers (to make it grow), herbicides (to keep out weeds), and pesticides (to kill bad bugs).
+Some of the ways people grow such lush green lawns are with lots of fertilizers (to make it grow), herbicides (to keep out weeds), and pesticides (to kill bad bugs).

 Do you really want your toddler (who puts everything he touches into his mouth) playing on that bed of chemicals?
 And even if your lawn is just for show and the kids never go near it, those chemicals wash off your lawn, down the gutter, and eventually into our water supplies.

-If you garden organically, however you won't need chemical fertilizers, herbicides or pesticides.
+If you garden organically, however, you won't need chemical fertilizers, herbicides or pesticides.
 Here are a few ideas:

 If you buy the right kind of grass for your climate and garden soil, you'll have denser, healthier grass that will choke out most of the weeds.
 You can also weed by hand.
-Or you could plant a groundcover such as chamomile or creeping thyme instead of grass.
-Your call.
+Or you could plant a groundcover such as chamomile or creeping thyme instead of grass - your call.

 One natural alternative to commercial herbicides is applying a layer of corn gluten, which keeps weed seeds from germinating.
-An organic alternative to fertilizer is simply leaving the grass clippings on the lawn after you mow.
+An organic alternative to fertilizer is merely leaving the grass clippings on the lawn after you mow.
 When the clippings decompose, they will return nitrogen to the soil.

 Our job as parents is to figure out how to get them to help out with the kid-friendly aspects of yard work such as weeding, watering, or just picking up their bicycles.

 For example, after an adult or older kid has finished mowing, younger kids can help gather up the grass clippings and take them to the compost pile.

 One of the hardest parts of lawn care is keeping it from taking over the driveway and sidewalks.
-This is a great chore for kids because they're low to the ground anyway.
+This is an excellent chore for kids because they're low to the ground, anyway.